The Cutler and Gross atelier in Cadore, Italy

 Having originally created frames by hand above our Knightsbridge shop, today our production takes place at our wholly-owned atelier in Cadore, Italy.
 Our highly skilled team of optical craftspeople carefully create each frame from scratch, honing skills that have been passed through generations in a region renowned for being the centre of optical manufacturing excellence.

-Whilst we won’t list each and every step, take a look below at just a few of the steps it takes to create your Cutler and Gross frame.
+Whilst some processes are best kept under wraps, take a look below at just a few of the steps it takes to create your Cutler and Gross frame.

 Assisted with imagery shot in our own atelier, with our own highly-skilled craftspeople.